visit-dav/visit/src/doc/tutorials/CCL.rst

 ~~~~~~~~~~

 Next, we create a new mesh using the Isovolume operator.
-We created this in a new viewer window, so we easily look at both results side-by-side.
+We created this in a new viewer window, so we can easily look at both results side-by-side.

 #.
-Create a new view window
+Create a new viewer window

    .. figure:: images/ccl_new_window.png